accert-dev/ACCERT/docs/source/user/crf.rst

 Use ``save_dashboard`` to generate dashboard-style capital-cost figures from a scenario result.
-The dashboard includes the same core cost-reduction views as the Excel dashboard: OCC, TCI, construction duration, cost breakdowns, and the percent OCC reduction from FOAK to NOAK.
+The dashboard includes the same core cost-reduction views as the Excel dashboard: OCC, TCI, construction duration, cost breakdowns, and the FOAK-to-NOAK OCC reduction waterfall by lever.

 .. code-block:: python